eflautt/ga-data-science/lessons/lesson-10/readme.md

 4. Here's the AUC chart that shows how good the model did.

 How could your stakeholders respond?
 How do you respond back?

-<a href='#opening'></a>
-## Opening: We Built A Model

-Congrats!
-You've been building models.
-But now there is a major stepping stone between your Jupyter notebooks, some matplotlib figures, and the inevitable PowerPoint that will be presented in front of your colleagues.

 Recall that in the business setting, you are often the only mathematician/statistician/engineer who can interpret what you've built.
 Typically it is more common now for others to be at least familiar with basic data visualizations, but the expectation is there will be a lot of "hand holding," especially if your team has _never_ worked with data scientists before.